Walking Control Based on Step Timing Adaptation: Problem formulation and viability

-Equation (\ref{DCM_CoM}) explicitly reveals the stable and unstable parts of the LIPM dynamics, where the CoM converges to the DCM (Eq. \eqref{DCM_CoM_1}) and the DCM is pushed away by the CoP (Eq. \eqref{DCM_CoM_2}).
+Equation (\ref{DCM_CoM}) explicitly reveals the stable and unstable parts of the LIPM dynamics, where the CoM converges to the DCM (\ref{DCM_CoM_1}) and the DCM is pushed away by the CoP (\ref{DCM_CoM_2}).
+Solving (\ref{DCM_CoM_2}) as an initial value problem gives